ngsanluk/lead-with-ai/README.md

 # The Recent Popular Nano Banana 3D Character Prompt

 ```
 Turn this photo into a character figure.
-Behind it, place a figure box with the character image printed on it, and a computer showing the Blender modeling process on its screen.
-In front of the box, add a round plastic base with the figure placed on it. using the figure's vinyl material. set the scene in home studio
+Behind it, place a figure box with the character image printed on it,
+and a computer showing the Blender modeling process on its screen.
+In front of the box, add a round plastic base with the figure placed on it.
+Use the figure's vinyl material.
+Set the scene in home studio
 ```

 ![](./images/bruce-lee.jpeg)